1. Why own checks?

 local: enabled: yes execution: - pattern : $CUSTOM_LOCAL_PATH$\mylocalcheck.bat async : yes run : yes cache_age : 600

 As you can see above, under Windows you can configure the asynchronous execution (with

 Alternatively, on Windows you can also do the configuration in the Agent Bakery.

 4. Distribution via the Agent Bakery

-cd ~/local/share/check_mk/agents ~/local/share/check_mk/agents$ mkdir -p custom/mycustomgroup/lib/local/
+OMD[mysite]:~$ cd ~/local/share/check_mk/agents OMD[mysite]:~$ ~/local/share/check_mk/agents$ mkdir -p custom/mycustompackage/lib/local/

-lib-directory flags the script as a plug-in or as a local check.
+lib directory flags the script as a plug-in or as a local check.

-The following directory then allocates the file explicitly.
+local directory then allocates the file explicitly.